-Ten possible job opportunities are foreseen during the exploration phase and workers will be sourced from the nearest town such as Rehoboth whenever possible.
-The workers will be deployed at various stages of exploration including for soil sampling, geological mapping, geophysical surveys and drilling operations.
+Ten possible job opportunities are foreseen for the duration of onsite exploration and workers will be sourced from the nearest town such as Rehoboth for available positions.
+The workers will be deployed at various stages of exploration including for soil sampling, geological mapping, and geophysical surveys and drilling operations.

-It is envisaged that for most of the exploration programme workers will reside in temporary wood and steelbased panel houses constructed by the proponent and positioned on stilts to avoid foundation excavations.
+It is envisaged that for most of the exploration programme workers will reside in temporary wood and steel-constructed panel houses built by the proponent and positioned on stilts to avoid foundation excavations.